chongshenng/pyconde2025/README.md

 - Understand basic federated learning workflow with Flower
 - Customize the hyperparameters of your workflow

 Let's begin by creating a Flower app.
 This can be done easily using `flwr new` and then choosing one of the available templates.
-Let's use the `PyTorch` template.
+Let's use the `NumPy` template.

 ```shell
 flwr new awesomeapp